phillipclapham/neuroweaver/README.md

 ## Companion Documents

 1. [AI Integration Guide](https://github.com/phillipclapham/neuroweaver/blob/main/AI_Integration_Guide.md)
+   - A comprehensive guide to integrating AI within the Neuroweaver framework, exploring the emergence of a "Third Mind" phenomenon and the transformative potential of human-AI collaboration within the Generative Awareness Field.
 2. [Daily Reference Guide](https://github.com/phillipclapham/neuroweaver/blob/main/Daily_Reference_Guide.md)
+   - A practical reference guide for daily application of the Neuroweaver framework, providing quick access to key principles, practices, and patterns.
 3. [Emotional Intelligence and Purpose Finding Guide](https://github.com/phillipclapham/neuroweaver/blob/main/Neuroweaver_EI_Purpose_Guide.md)
+   - A guide to developing emotional intelligence and finding purpose within the Neuroweaver framework, exploring the transformative power of emotional awareness and alignment with personal values.
 4. [Quick Start Guide](https://github.com/phillipclapham/neuroweaver/blob/main/Quickstart.md)
+   - A quick start guide to the Neuroweaver framework, providing an overview of key concepts, practices, and pathways for immediate application.

 ## Introduction to the Neuroweaver MOS and Emergent Generative Cognition (EGC)